bratekarate/mailnotify/README.md

 Should be POSIX compliant and work in most shells (tested in `dash`)

 ## Installation
-Copy or symlink all sh scripts to bin folder of your choice (names must be kept the same).
+Copy or symlink all sh scripts to `bin` directory of your choice (names must be kept the same).

+When using the systemd unit file, the choice of `bin` directory matters.
+See section [Systemd unit](#systemd-unit) for further instructions.

 ## Usage
 ```